rohan-paul/Awesome-JavaScript-Interviews/Git-and-Github/git-push-set-its-default-behaviour.md

 **simple**: like upstream, but refuses to push if the upstream branch's name is different from the local one.

-#### To view the current configuration: (If I dont have any custom-configuratons setup, then I shall get nothing after running the below command )
+#### To view the which is your current configuration run the below command: (If I dont have any custom-configuratons setup, then I shall get nothing after running the below command )

 ```js
 git config --global push.default